skratsch-solutions/skratsch-solutions.github.io/_it-services/email-management.md

 - Migrate emails from your existing systems
 - Create distribution groups
 - Provide resources and support to get email setup on employee computers and devices

+## Which business email system: Microsoft 365 or G Suite?

+Email is still the number one tool for business communication.

+Getting onto a professional business email solution like Microsoft 365 or G Suite provides tremendous benefits including:

+- Better data security
+- Better integration with other business applications for document and spreadsheets
+- Global email policy administration
+- Ability to manage employee email accounts
+- Share calendars and resources
+- Collaborate on documents and via chat
+-